Customization or Personalized Instruction

 We choose to homeschool so that we can cater to the unique learning needs of our children.

 From the outset, our reason for choosing to homeschool was primarily pragmatic.
 Our child found it challenging to follow the pacing of her previous school due to her specific learning disabilities, namely dyslexia and dyscalculia.
 Homeschooling has afforded us a way to teach her by choosing curricula and investing in materials that support her learning needs.
-We are also able to make choices in outsourced intervention programs and therapies that help her overall.
+We are also able to make choices in outsourced intervention programs and therapies that help her overall development.

 Convenience & Practicality

-We choose to homeschool so we can create an environment and schedule that is best for the whole family.
+We choose to homeschool so we can create a culture and environment that is best for the whole family.

-Homeschooling has provided us an opportunity to make sure our child learns in a safe space where she can focus despite her attention deficiencies.
+Homeschooling has provided us an opportunity to make sure our child learns in an optimum environment where she can focus despite her attention deficiencies.
 Learning at home has given her ample time to rest which has been beneficial in helping her develop better executive function skills.

 Since we have begun homeschooling, we have also avoided the dreadful morning rush traffic that is so prevalent in Metro Manila.
-Homeschooling became a time-saver in more ways than one, giving us greater opportunities to spend time with our children in less stressful conditions.
+Homeschooling became a time-saver in more ways than one, giving us greater opportunities to spend time with our children in less wearisome conditions.

 Curiosity & Creativity

 We choose to homeschool so that we can redeem childhood wonder and curiosity.

-Testing is one way to evaluate students.
-But grades are not the be-all and end-all of all learning.
 Mark Twain has been attributed in saying, “I have never let my schooling interfere with my education.”
-And our family has largely embraced this maxim although we are not against public education.
-However, homeschooling has allowed us to highlight her strengths.
-It meant allowing her to be curious by asking difficult questions, making way to fresh insights and satisfying discoveries.
-This also happens in schools and learning institutions, but homeschooling has allowed us to be first witnesses of this sense of wonder and curiosity can sometimes get lost in a school system that doesn’t apply inclusive and individualized instruction.
+Our family has largely embraced this maxim although we are not against education in school settings.
+However, homeschooling has allowed us to highlight our children’s strengths.
+It meant allowing them to be curious by asking difficult questions, making way to fresh insights and satisfying discoveries.
+This also happens in schools and learning institutions, but homeschooling has allowed us to be first witnesses of this sense of wonder and curiosity.

 Classical Christian Education

 We choose to homeschool so we can apply classical Christian educational philosophy and pedagogy.